ansible/ansible/docs/docsite/rst/playbooks_best_practices.rst

                 main.yml      #  <-- default lower priority variables for this role meta/             #
                 main.yml      #  <-- role dependencies
+            library/          # roles can also include custom modules lookup_plugins/   # or other types of plugins, like lookup in this case

         webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""